containerum/kdc-docs/README.md

-# Documentation for Containerum Distribution of Kubernetes
+# Documentation for Kubernetes Distribution by Containerum

 [![Build Status](https://travis-ci.org/containerum/cdk-docs.svg?branch=master)](https://travis-ci.org/containerum/cdk-docs)

 [Stable documentation](https://docs.cdk.containerum.com)
 [Staging documentation](https://cdk-docs.hub.containerum.io)

-Cdk-docs is a documentation project for [Containerum Distribution of Kubernetes (CDK)](https://containerum.com/kubernetes/).
-It contains guides on installing CDK, manuals and release notes.
+Cdk-docs is a documentation project for [Kubernetes Distribution by Containerum (KDC)](https://containerum.com/kubernetes/).
+It contains guides on installing KDC, manuals and release notes.
-CDK Docs can be launched locally with YARN and Hugo.
+DKC Docs can be launched locally with YARN and Hugo.
 We strive to make docs as clear and substantial as possible, so we welcome contributions and advice.

 ## Requirements